JanM1503/gold-sentiment-index/README.md

   - Reads `sentiment_results.json`.
   - Generates `dashboard.html` with an embedded `<canvas>` and custom drawing code (no backend server required).
 - Draws:
-    - The background bands (Extreme Fear → Extreme Greed).
+    - The background bands (Extremely Bearish → Extremely Bullish).
     - A needle at the current GSI value.
     - Numeric value and regime text.
     - Last-updated time in local format.